gaowanliang/LightUploader/Readme.md

 - Support for customising the upload chunk size.
 - Supports multi-threaded uploads (multiple files at the same time).
 - Support for dynamically adjusting the number of retries according to the file size.
+- Supports skipping the existing files with the same name in the OneDrive.
 - Support for real-time monitoring of upload progress via Telegram Bot, for easy monitoring of uploads when using fully automated download scripts.